openapi-ts/openapi-typescript/docs/src/content/docs/openapi-fetch/index.md

 <img src="/assets/openapi-fetch.svg" alt="openapi-fetch" width="216" height="40" />

-openapi-fetch is an ultra-fast fetch client for TypeScript using your OpenAPI schema.
+openapi-fetch applies your OpenAPI types to the native fetch API via TypeScript.
 Weighs in at **1 kb** and has virtually zero runtime.
 Works with React, Vue, Svelte, or vanilla JS.

 | Library                        | Size (min) |
 | :----------------------------- | ---------: |